 Snaffle bits are one of the most common pieces of horse tack you'll see, and for good reason.
 They are designed for direct communication.
 When you pull on the reins, your horse feels that pressure directly on their tongue, lips, and the toothless bars of their mouth.
 This straightforward action-and-reaction makes it easy for your horse to understand cues for turning, slowing down, or stopping.
 Because of their simple design, snaffles are a popular choice for training young horses and for many English riding disciplines.
 They offer a clear, uncomplicated way to talk to your horse without using leverage.

-Curb Bits: For Leverage and Refinement
+Curb Bits: Adding Leverage and Finesse

 Curb bits introduce the concept of leverage, which makes them a bit more complex than snaffles.
 You can spot them by their side pieces, called shanks.
 When you engage the reins, these shanks create leverage, applying pressure not just inside the mouth, but also on the poll (the top of the horse's head) and under the chin via a curb strap or chain.
 This allows for more subtle and refined cues, which is why you often see them in Western riding and with more advanced horses.
 A curb bit isn't about being harsher; it's about using nuanced signals with a horse that already understands the basics.